websanco/liferay-learn/docs/dxp/7.x/en/users-and-permissions/roles-and-permissions/defining-role-permissions.md

 1. Go to the Control Panel and then click on *Users* &rarr; *Roles*.

-1. Click on the Regular, Site, Organization, Account, or Asset Library Role, or [create a new one](./creating-and-managing-roles.md).
+1. Click on the Regular, Site, Organization, or Asset Library Role, or [create a new one](./creating-and-managing-roles.md).

 1. From the Role Editor screen, click the _Define Permissions_ tab.